willsyn7/GoWebsocketchat/README.md

 # JawsomeMart

-This is for a SPA (Single Page Application) e-commerce solution that uses [Vite](https://vite.dev) and the MERN stack.
+This application is a React SPA (Single Page Application) e-commerce solution that uses [Vite](https://vite.dev) and the MERN stack.

 ## IMPORTANT

-When in development mode the application is configured to use port 3000 (frontend) and port 5000 (backend).
+When in development mode (see Env Variable section) the application is configured to use port 3000 (frontend) and port 5000 (backend).
-On a Mac computer you will need to turn off AirPlay, as in the latest OS release AirPlay listens on ports 5000 & 7000.
+On a Mac computer you may need to turn off AirPlay, as in the recent Mac OS releases AirPlay listens on ports 5000 & 7000.
-To turn off AirPlay on the Mac.
+In order to free port 5000 for use, to turn off AirPlay when using a Mac.

 - Open System Settings.
-- Search for 'AirPlay Receiver' and select it in the search results.
+- Search for 'AirPlay Receiver' and select that option in the search results.
 - Toggle 'AirPlay Receiver' to the off position.
 This will free port 5000 on your system.

 ## Usage